 University Career Services is available to assist you in your job search through one-on-one support with developing your professional objective, resume writing/cover letters, job search strategies, networking and evaluating job offers/salary negotiations.
 As a St. John’s alumnus, you have access to all of our services and resources as current students, including access to Handshake (St. John's Recruiting Platform), so you can receive e-mails about upcoming events and special opportunities and submit resumes online to positions posted.
 We recommend that you make an appointment with a Career Advisor to discuss your individual needs.

 Alumni Service Policy *

 As of July 1, 2013, University Career Services will serve alumni in career counseling/advising appointments through their lifetime for a maximum total of three appointments.
-Alumni will be referred to the career coaching services of identified partners of University Career Services and the Office of Alumni Relations.
+Alumni will be limited to one-on-one advisement during the following time periods: December 15-January 15 and June 1-July 30.

-- Alumni will continue to be welcome to participate in the events sponsored by University Career Services, with the following exceptions: employer site visits, shadowing and on-campus recruiting.
+- Alumni are welcomed to participate in the events sponsored by University Career Services, with the following exceptions: employer site visits, shadowing and on-campus recruiting.

 Cancellations / No-Shows / Lateness